What To Say To Someone Who Is Grieving?

 - We will get through this together.

-What Are The Other Comforting Ways To Show Your Grieving Friend?
+Other Comforting Ways To Show Your Grieving Friend?

 Although your words play an important role when you say something to your grieving friend, there are other things you can do to make them feel better.